nabilatajrin/android-activity-implicit/README.md

 <p>There are two intents available in android:</p>
 *<p>Implicit Intents, and</p>
 *Explicit Intents.
+* The nature of computers and code, what they can and cannot do
+* How comput

 <h3>Implicit Intent</h3>
 <p>It going to connect with out side application such as call, mail, phone,see any website ..etc.</p>